cnabio/cnab-spec/301-metadata-repositories.md

 #### Developers

-> **TODO**: consider the much easier case of developers who want to start by first signing bundles / images using TUF but not in-toto.
+> **TODO**: consider the much easier case of developers who want to start by first signing bundles/images using TUF but not in-toto.
 They can move to both later.

 Regardless of whether the `claimed-bundles` or `new-bundles` role has delegated a bundle (e.g., `["example.com/example-org/bundle1:*", "bundles/bundle1/*"]`) to its developers, the developers (e.g., `bundle1-developers`) MAY not sign the bundle themselves, because this would prove to be too burdensome to do whenever a new version of the bundle is produced, especially at a high enough frequency.
 Instead, they MAY delegate all versions of the bundle (e.g. `example.com/example-org/bundle1:*`) to CI/CD automation (e.g., `bundle1-automation`).